exoad/atro_bot/README.md

 Based on the Yttrius framework.
 A Discord bot for one of my server groups ;D

+I don't know if I want to use Java or a C++ library :/

         Currently a work in progress! ;D